Showing posts with label Walnut. Show all posts

 Celebrate Walnuts - National Walnut Day

-Walnut is used for food after being processed, while green for pickled walnuts or after full ripening for its nutmeat.
-The walnut is nutrient-dense with protein and essential fatty acids.
+Walnuts are used for food after being processed, either green for pickled walnuts or after full ripening for nutmeat.
+They are nutrient-dense, with protein and essential fatty acids.

 Nutrient Profile